beginning of content

 For telephone counselling and advice call the National Alcohol and Other Drug Hotline on 1800 250 015.

-If you are injecting anabolic steroids, needle and syringe programs are available in each state:
+If you are injecting anabolic steroids, needle and syringe programs are available in each state and territory to help reduce the risks of reusing needles.

-If you are struggling with your body image, some great resources and support for supporting positive body image and heathy lifestyle behaviours are:
+If you are struggling with your body image, some helpful resources and support for supporting positive body image and healthy lifestyle behaviours are:

 Check your symptoms Find a health service